tuokaikyle/portfolio/README.md

 ## Notes

-Currently the content on front page is frontPage.md + Skills, as a result the Skills section is repeated twice, in Front and Resume.
-You may consider to change to frontPage.md + something else.
+Currently the content on front page is from frontPage.md and Skills from Resume page, which means the Skills section appears in both Front page and Resume Page.

+You may consider to change the Front page to frontPage.md + something else.

 ## To be done